Languages of Russia: History

 In the 18th and 19th centuries, French was a common language among upper class Russians.
 The impetus came from Peter the Great's orientation of Russia towards Europe and accelerated after the French Revolution.
 After the Russians fought France in the Napoleonic Wars, Russia became less inclined towards French.

 Languages of education

-Every year the Russian Ministry of Education and Science publishes statistics on the languages used in schools.
+Every year, the Ministry of Education and Science publishes statistics on the languages used in schools.
 In 2014/2015 the absolute majority (13.1 million or 96%) of 13.7 million Russian students used Russian as a medium of education.
 Around 1.6 million or 12% students studied their (non-Russian) native language as a subject.
 The most studied languages are Tatar, Chechen and Chuvash with 347,000, 253,000 and 107,000 students respectively.

 The most studied foreign languages in 2013/2014 were as follows: